owlfloater898/hangman-project/README.md

 ## How to Contribute to the Program
 -----------
-* The game and user data is lost once the program is exited.
-The program could be connected to a database so that all the game and user data could be saved even when the program is exited.
+* To contribute to the program simply do a fork and send a pull request

 ## Authors
 -----------